 Galway 2020 invited the Royal couple to a special showcase of some of the organisations and events which form part of the year-long cultural programme.
 The programme which will unfold throughout the year comprises over 1,900 events across over 150 projects with local, national, European and International artists and cultural organisations.
 William and Catherine met with the organization including Sea Tamagotchi, Livefeed, Hoops, Galway Community Circus and Galway 2020 Community Cast.

-William and Catherine were gifted an early copy of the Galway2020 commissioned ‘To the Island’, written by Galway’s Patricia Forde and illustrated by Nicola Bernadelli.
+William and Catherine have gifted an early copy of the Galway2020 commissioned ‘To the Island’, written by Galway’s Patricia Forde and illustrated by Nicola Bernadelli.